Are Employee Rewards a Taxable Benefit?

 When employees use their Kudos points toward a charitable donation, your company makes the donation on behalf of that employee.
 So, in this case, the employee never actually receives cash at any point in the transaction, meaning no tax implications for the employee, and your company may be eligible for a tax deduction for the donation.
 The employee is simply asking the company to direct reward points to a charity they care about.

 These are just some examples of how Kudos clients manage the tax implications of their program.
-Your finance team will have its own approach and preferences.
-Kudos is here to support along the way through reports and guidance.
+Your finance team will have its own approach and preferences, but Kudos is here to support you along the way and guide you to success.

 The most important thing is to make sure your employees are aware of the tax implications from the beginning.
 We suggest you make it part of your onboarding process; it's easy to explain that perks, such as gift cards, are treated as income and subject to taxes.